 But then, as if the Lord had answered his prayers, the window panel running along the west wall smashed and shattered into a million tiny shards as Mr. Invincible’s tree trunk calves thundered down, cracking the tiles beneath his feet and shaking the entire foundation of the high rise.

-A sight that would usually have Mr. Invincible springing into action now had him analyzing his predestined failure, second guessing everything.
-He was too weak.
-He could never win.
-He would only endanger the hostage further by interfering.
+A sight that would usually have Mr. Invincible springing into action now had him analyzing his predestined failure, second-guessing everything.
+Steve had never seen the hero so conflicted.

 Dr. Forkian salivated at his arch enemy’s internal struggle.
 “Did you really come to face me alone?”